JB-26/website-portfolio/src/blog/2022-05-18-ios-icon-book.md

 ---
 title: "The iOS App Icon Book hands on impressions 📖"
-date: "2022-05-19"
+date: "2022-05-21"
-description: "An interesting look at how people craft icons."
+description: "An interesting look at how people craft icons and how much work goes into making icons."
 image: https://i.imgur.com/I8SL2OA.jpg
 ---